dixent/one-file-test/ru/upgrade.md

 It will accelerate your upgrade process by converting existing TensorFlow 1.x Python scripts to TensorFlow 2.0.

-The conversion script automates as much as possible, but there are still syntactical and stylistic changes that cannot be performed by the script.
+The conversion script automates as much as possible, but I am.